rmcanany/SolidEdgeHousekeeper/README.md

 When processing is complete, the log file is opened in Notepad for review.

 The first time you use the program, some site-specific information is needed.
-This includes the location of your templates, material table, etc.
+This includes the location of your templates, your preferred printer, etc.
 These are populated on the **Configuration Tab**.

 ![Status Bar](My%20Project/media/status_bar_ready.png)